robmillersoftware/thirdlaw-challenge/PERFORMANCE_JOURNEY.md

 ***14:00 - 15:00 - Deployment***

+* Put the app behind a load balancer with Docker Swarm and spun up 4 replicas of the service.
+We're up to 139.4 requests/second.
-Need to identify a cloud provider then deploy the app.
+* Need to identify a cloud provider then deploy the app.
 I've already got everything containerized, so hopefully it won't be too painful.